Click "play" to watch a short video.

 boys sleep away summer camp

-program, with an emphasis on character development, skill
+program for ages 8 to 16, with an emphasis on character development, skill

 building and fun.
 Boys are provided with an experience designed to

 foster personal growth and independence.
 The friendships they make and

 memories they take away last a lifetime.
 Camp also offers a

 YMCA Camp Abnaki also has programs for families and teens.
 Our